-If you are a student from England, grants are available from the UK Government and St George’s, University of London to support your living and course costs.
+If you are a student from England, there are grants available from the UK Government and St George’s, University of London to support your living and course costs.
 Eligibility depends on your personal circumstances and household income.

 St George’s Opportunity Fund Grant

-The St George’s Opportunity Fund Grant aims to assist students from lower income backgrounds as they enter and progress through their first undergraduate degree with us.
-Eligible students will receive non-repayable support from this Fund in addition to their student finance.
+The St George’s Opportunity Fund Grant is our bursary which aims to assist students from lower income backgrounds as they progress through their first undergraduate degree.
+Eligible students will receive non-repayable support from this St George’s Fund in addition to their support from Student Finance England.

-Students commencing a course in 2016/17 with a household income of up to £42,875 may receive a grant of up to £2,000 in the first year and up to £1,000 in each subsequent year of a Student Finance England funded undergraduate degree.
+Students commencing a course in 2017/18 with a household income of up to £42,875 can be considered for an Opportunity Fund Grant of up to £1,800 in the first year (plus an extra £300 if the course offer is firmly accepted by the UCAS deadline) and up to £1,000 in each subsequent Student Finance England funded year of a first undergraduate degree.

+There are no additional forms to complete.
 Students will be assessed for the St George’s Opportunity Fund Grant using the information given on their student finance application each year.
-There are no additional forms to complete.
 Please just ensure that you (and your parent(s)/partner/spouse, if applicable) give permission on your student finance application for the financial information to be shared with the University.
-Eligible students will be notified of their Opportunity Fund Grant entitlement via their Student Finance England online account, usually by the end of November each year.
+Eligible students will be notified of their St George’s Opportunity Fund Grant entitlement by email and via their Student Finance England online account, usually by the end of the autumn term each academic year.